zyx97/zyx97.github.io/_pages/about.md

 ---
 permalink: /
-excerpt: "Personal homepage of Yuxuan Zhou (周宇轩)"
+title: "Personal homepage of Yuxuan Zhou (周宇轩)"
 author_profile: true
 redirect_from:
   - /about/